-In 1997, our board of directors adopted a shareholder rights plan and entered into a shareholder rights agreement with Fleet National Bank (f.k.a.
-BankBoston, N.A.), as rights agent.
+In 1997, our board of directors adopted a shareholder rights plan and entered into a shareholder rights agreement with Computershare Trust Company, N.A. (successor agent to BankBoston, N.A.), as rights agent.
 The rights may discourage, delay or prevent hostile takeovers.
 They are not intended, however, to interfere with any merger or other business combination approved by our board of directors.